UNIVERSAL HOME HEALTH AND HOSPICE CARE

 Both programs are staffed by a team of trained, background-checked volunteers that include hospice professionals, social workers, and nurses.

-• Schedule: Overnight weekend retreat, drop-off at 5:00PM Friday, pickup at 12PM Sunday
+• Schedule: Overnight weekend retreat, drop-off Friday evening, pickup Sunday mid-morning

 • Included: Meals, lodging, activities